Scrum (rugby): Rugby league

 While restarting play, the scrum serves to keep the forwards in one area of the field for a time, thus creating more space for back play and special plays, an advantage to the side that wins the scrum.
 It is now uncommon for the team not awarded the scrum feed to win possession "against the feed".
 Prior to 1983, the loose forward would often stand outside of the scrum, leaving a five-man scrum.
 In an effort to provide more space for backline play, scrum rules were changed so that in normal circumstances loose forwards must always bind into the scrum.
 However, if a player is sent off, five-man scrums may occur.
 In this situation, the rules mandate the numbers of players not bound into the scrum.

 While the Laws of the Game continue to provide for competitive scrums, a convention exists that some scrum rules are not enforced.
 During the 1970s, scrum penalties for feeding the ball into the legs of the second row, packs moving off the "mark" or collapsing the scrum were seen as unattractive.
 The ability of teams to win a game purely on goals from scrum penalties was also seen as unfair.
 In an effort to improve this situation, changes to rules and their enforcement were made.
 The number of scrums was reduced with the introduction of the "handover" after a team has used a set of six tackles, the differential penalty, one which cannot be kicked at goal was brought in for offences at scrums and referees ceased enforcing some rules regarding feeding the ball into scrum.
 Aided by this change, it is common for professional teams not to fully contest scrums, according to their choice of tactics.
+This in turn has led to some criticism that the scrummage in rugby league no longer serves a useful purpose, and should be replaced with a tap penalty or play the ball.